Alfred Adler: Career

 This departure suited both Freud and Adler, since they had grown to dislike each other.
-During his association with Freud, Adler frequently maintained his own ideas which often diverged from Freud's.
-While Adler is often referred to as "a pupil of Freud", in fact this was never true; they were colleagues, Freud referring to him in print in 1909 as "My colleague Dr Alfred Adler".
-The association of Adler and Freud lasted a total of 9 years, and they never saw each other after the separation.
+During his association with Freud, Adler frequently maintained his own ideas, which often diverged from Freud's.
+While Adler is often referred to as "a pupil of Freud", this was not true; they were colleagues, Freud referring to him in print in 1909 as "My colleague Dr Alfred Adler".
+The association of Adler and Freud lasted a total of nine years, and they never saw each other after the separation.
 Freud continued to dislike Adler even after the separation and tended to do so with other defectors from psychoanalysis.
 Even after Adler's death, Freud maintained his distaste for him.
 When conversing with a colleague over the matter, he stated, "I don't understand your sympathy for Adler.
 For a Jewish boy out of a Viennese suburb a death in Aberdeen is an unheard of career in itself and a proof of how far he had got on.
 The world really rewarded him richly for his service in having contradicted psychoanalysis."
-In 1929 Adler showed a reporter with the New York Herald a copy of the faded postcard that Freud had sent him in 1902.
-He wanted to prove that he had never been a disciple of Freud's but rather that Freud had sought him out to share his ideas.

-Adler founded the Society for Individual Psychology in 1912 after his break from the psychoanalytic movement.
-Adler's group initially included some orthodox Nietzschean adherents (who believed that Adler's ideas on power and inferiority were closer to Nietzsche than Freud's).
+Adler founded the Society for Individual Psychology in 1912, after his break from the psychoanalytic movement.
+Adler's group initially included some orthodox Nietzschean adherents (who believed Adler's ideas on power and inferiority were closer to Nietzsche than Freud's).
 Their enmity aside, Adler retained a lifelong admiration for Freud's ideas on dreams and credited him with creating a scientific approach to their clinical utilization (Fiebert, 1997).
 Nevertheless, even regarding dream interpretation, Adler had his own theoretical and clinical approach.
 The primary differences between Adler and Freud centered on Adler's contention that the social realm (exteriority) is as important to psychology as is the internal realm (interiority).
-The dynamics of power and compensation extend beyond sexuality, and gender and politics can be as important as libido.
-Moreover, Freud did not share Adler's socialist beliefs, the latter's wife being for example an intimate friend of many of the Russian Marxists such as Leon Trotsky.
+The dynamics of power and compensation extend beyond sexuality; gender and politics can be as important as libido.
+Moreover, Freud did not share Adler's socialist beliefs, the latter's wife (Raissa Timofeyewna Epstein) being for example an intimate friend of many of the Russian Marxists such as Leon Trotsky.

-In 1927, Adler entrusted the founding of the Adler's Society to Dimitrije Mitrinović, a Serbian philosopher, revolutionary and mystic.
+In 1927, Adler entrusted the founding of the Adler's Society to Dimitrije Mitrinović, a Serbian philosopher, revolutionary, and mystic.

 In Berlin, in summer 1930, Adler met with English occultist Aleister Crowley.
-Their connection was through Karl Germer, a German and American businessman and occultist known as Frater Saturnus, who was one of Adler’s patients.
-Crowley later claimed to “know [Adler] personally” and even to have “handled” some of his Berlin patients and to have “put a lot of my own theory and practice into it.”
+Their connection was through Karl Germer, a German and American businessman and occultist known as Frater Saturnus, who was one of Adler's patients.
+Crowley later claimed to "know [Adler] personally" and even to have "handled" some of his Berlin patients and to have "put a lot of my own theory and practice into it."